Skip To Main Content

 COBIS x DAIGON Esports Competition

-Together with DAIGON Esports, we invited COBIS schools to take part in our Esports Competition.
+Together with DAIGON Esports, COBIS schools were invited to take part in our Esports Competition.

 Rocket League